seajoyer/cfd-numerical-solver/README.md

 - xtensor (auto-fetched if not found)
 - yaml-cpp (auto-fetched if not found)
 - cxxopts (auto-fetched if not found)
-- VTK (required, install via package manager)
+- VTK (auto-fetched if not found)
-- Doxygen (optional, for documentation)
+- Doxygen (optional, auto-fetched if not found)

 ## Building from Source